Isospectrality and configurational entropy as testing tools for bottom-up AdS/QCD: Bottom-up AdS/QCD test models

-The non-quadratic SW deformation rises from the non-linear Regge trajectories proposed in the context of Bethe-Salpeter equations and potential models for heavy-light mesons \cite{Chen:2018nnr, Afonin:2014nya}.
-This idea improves the holographic spectroscopy and opens the possibility to include other non-$q\bar{q}$ hadron in a very intuitive form \cite{MartinContreras:2020cyg}.
+The non-quadratic softwall model (NQSWM) deformation rises from the nonlinear Regge trajectories proposed in the context of the Bethe-Salpeter equations and potential models for heavy-light mesons \cite{Chen:2018nnr, Afonin:2014nya}.
+This idea improves holographic spectroscopy and opens the possibility of including other non-$q\bar{q}$ hadron in a very intuitive form \cite{MartinContreras:2020cyg}.

-The model consists of the inclusion of an extra parameter that is associated with the constituent mass.
+The model includes an extra parameter associated with the constituent mass.
 From WKB grounds, the high$-z$ behavior of the holographic potential controls the mass spectrum.
-The fact that the quadratic dilaton works fine for light unflavored hadrons implies that the SWM is chiral symmetric by construction, yielding poor results in heavy charmonium spectroscopy.
+The fact that the quadratic dilaton works fine for light unflavored hadrons implies that the SWM is chiral-symmetric by construction, yielding poor results in heavy charmonium spectroscopy.